 This comprehensive three-day seminar will provide you with an understanding of the principles and procedures of European public procurement policy, focusing on the Public Procurement Directives and relevant case law.
-You will be guided through the Public Procurement Directive 2014/24/EU, the Utilities Directive 2014/25/EU and the Directive 2014/23/EU on the award of concession contracts.
+You will be guided through the Public Procurement Directive 2014/24/EU and the Utilities Directive 2014/25/EU.
 During the seminar you will receive insights into the application of professional procurement practices.

-Newcomers to procurement can also participate in the four-day programme that will begin with an ‘Introductory Seminar: European Public Procurement for Newcomers to Procurement’,which will start on 22 September 2020.
+Newcomers to procurement can also participate in the four-day programme that will begin with an ‘Introductory Seminar: European Public Procurement for Newcomers to Procurement’, which will start on 4 October 2022.

 After the seminar you should have: